tobiaslenz1988/OilLevelTempSensor_SSD1306/README.md

 - 0x22 0x06 0x07 0x??
 Read the OilLevelCompareValues      Returns an array of 2*8bytes * N of Compare impulsevalues for old Sensor, which are used to compare the measured impulses for OilLevel with this values..... starting from Oillevel empty...Pay attention the values are uint16_t byte[3] (highbyte) byte[4](lowbyte) oillevel empty...
 - 0x22 0x06 0x08 0x??
 Read the OilTempCompareValues       Returns an array of 2*8bytes * N of Compare impulsevalues for new Sensor, which are used to compare the measured impulses for Temperature with this values.. starting from Oiltempeatur 30°C...Pay attention the values are uint16_t byte[3] (highbyte) byte[4](lowbyte) tempersture30...
 - 0x22 0x06 0x09 0x??
 Read the OilLevelCompareValues      Returns an array of 2*8bytes * N of Compare impulsevalues for new Sensor, which are used to compare the measured impulses for OilLevel with this values..... starting from Oillevel empty...Pay attention the values are uint16_t byte[3] (highbyte) byte[4](lowbyte) oillevel empty...
+- 0x22 0x06 0x0A                            Read which brand is used            returns the used Brand

 The Services 0x2E (WriteDataByIdentifier): has the following Subfunctions